StellarUpdater/Stellar/docs/Guide.md

 - `RetroArch` - Updates RetroArch to the latest version, excluding Redistributables and Configs.
 - `RA + Cores` - Updates RetroArch and currently installed Cores.
 - `Cores` - Updates currently installed Cores.
-- `New Cores` - Installs Cores that are newly releseased or missing from your current install.
+- `New Cores` - Installs Cores that are newly released or missing from your current install.
 - `Redist` - Installs Redistributables.
 Helpful if RetroArch won't start after update.
 - `Stellar` - Updates Stellar
 <br>